Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

   --clientVersion=clientVersion          The version of the client that the queries will be attached to

-  --endpoint=endpoint                    The url of your service
+  --endpoint=endpoint                    The URL for the CLI use to introspect your service

   --excludes=excludes                    Glob of files to exclude for GraphQL operations.
 Caveat: this doesn't currently
                                          work in watch mode

-  --header=header                        Additional header to send to server for introspectionQuery.
-May be used
+  --header=header                        Additional header to send during introspection.
+May be used multiple times to
-                                         multiple times to add multiple headers.
+                                         add multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

   --includes=includes                    Glob of files to search for GraphQL operations.
 This should be used to find
                                          queries *and* any client schema extensions

-  --key=key                              The API key for the Apollo Engine service
+  --key=key                              The API key to use for authentication to Apollo

   --queries=queries                      Deprecated in favor of the includes flag